VirtCode/KahootAPI/README.md

 * Functionality to join classic games
 * Receiving all events sent by the server
 * Answering classic and true or false questions
-* Obtain pretty much all information as possible about the current gameplay
+* Obtain pretty much all information possible about the current gameplay
 ### Scheduled
 * Giving feedback to the creator
 ### Missing